GabeStah/Airbrake.io/Pitches/A Guide to Software Design Patterns/State/text.md

 As you can start to see, the purpose of the `state design pattern` is to allow `Context` objects to adjust their behavior solely because of the change of the current `ConcreteState(s)` that may be applied.
 While this sort of logic _can_ be performed with traditional `if-else` control statements, it's far cleaner to apply `State` objects to a `Context` object, so said `Context` doesn't need to be aware of how the `State` logic is implemented.

 In the real world, this can be seen all over, particularly in digital services and technologies.
 For example, consider making a purchase with your debit card, or depositing money into that same checking account.
-Behind the scenes, it's likely that your account behaves as `Context` object, with various `ConcreteStates` assigned to it depending on the characteristics of your account.
+Behind the scenes, it's likely that your account behaves as a `Context` object, with various `ConcreteStates` assigned to it, dependent on the characteristics of your account.
 If your bank has a minimum balance requirement before your account accrues interest, this change in behavior could be easily handled with a handful of `ConcreteState` objects.
 When your balance meets or exceeds the minimum balance threshold, the state of your account changes, and additional behaviors (such as applying interest) may be automatically put into action.

 ## Full Code Sample